ilyasergey/YSC4231/_sources/week-11-races.rst.txt

 * Infer/RacerD is just another program, and it may contain bugs itself.
 Sometimes it might crash, in which case it is suggested you abandon a specific project that causes it to do so and try another one.
-Also, don't spend to much time on a project you can't compile.
+Also, don't spend too much time on a project you can't compile.

 * When looking for more projects on GitHub that have concurrency in them, it's a good strategy to check if they use ``synchronized``